Corky Hale: Early life and education

 On July 3, 1936, Hale was born Merrilyn Hecht in Freeport, Illinois.
 She had learned piano, harp, flute, and cello by the time she was in her teens.
 She studied at the Chicago Music Conservatory and at Interlochen Center for the Arts in Michigan.

 At age 16, she enrolled in Stephens College, a school for young ladies, for her last year of high school.
 After graduation, she announced to her parents that she was moving to Hollywood to be a musician; her father sent her to nearby University of Wisconsin–Madison.
 After a year of college, she dropped out, again intending to move to Hollywood.
 A compromise with her parents led to becoming at student at UCLA.

+She is Jewish.
+In a 1997 interview with SFGATE, she describes herself as a "Jewish princess who had a wonderful childhood".

+Personal life

+Corky Hall is married to Mike Stoller of the Leiber-Stoller songwriting team.

 Career

 During the 1950s, she was a studio musician in Hollywood, playing harp on albums by Chet Baker, June Christy, Ella Fitzgerald Anita O'Day, and Frank Sinatra.
 She worked as a vocalist with Freddy Martin at the Coconut Grove in Los Angeles.
 Jerry Gray invited her to perform with his band at Las Vegas, where she played piano for Billie Holiday and accompanied her on tour.
 As a solo act, she recorded the album Corky Hale Plays George Gershwin and Vernon Duke with Buddy Collette, Howard Roberts, and Chico Hamilton.
 On October 12, 1968, she accompanied Tony Bennett on The Tonight Show Starring Johnny Carson and sang a song by herself.
-In 1970, Hale married Mike Stoller of the Leiber-Stoller songwriting team.